onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 Chef Standards and Capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. container:: note

+    **ATTENTION**: Chef is supported by ONAP, but it is not currently used by any of the official ONAP use cases and is not part of standard release testing like REST, Ansible, and Netconf.
+For this reason, the other options are generally favored over Chef at this time.

 ONAP will support configuration of VNFs or PNFs via Chef subject to the requirements and guidelines defined in this section.